RodolfoFerro/muk/README.md

 | 5      | Make classes: Advanced Topics  |               Mar 6-10, 2017 |
 | 5      | Session 6                      |                 Mar 10, 2017 |
 | 6      | Extra projects begin!          |  Beginning on March 10, 2017 |

+# Content

+#### Python installation
+1. Please visit the [download section](https://www.python.org/downloads/) of the [Python Official Website](https://www.python.org/) to download the 3.x executable version of the Python installer.
+2. Please follow the instructions installing Python. *****
+3. To check if the installation is in order to begin, open a console in your computer and type `Python + Enter`.
+This should open the Python prompt `>>>`.

 ### Session 1: Basics 1